 Impossible in the present to see the light, disaster brings with it post-traumatic growth.
 Inconceivable in the face of insurmountable devastation, the immediacy of the situations embraces positive responses.
 Disaster brings people and a community closer together.
 Vigils, for example, create an opportunity to share the pain and seek comfort from those near and far to the event.
 People acknowledge that they functioned through the event and were able to cope after.
-Coping, altruism and helping others in need, resilience occurs, which is the pivotal outcome of a trauma, even one of catastrophic proportions.
+With coping, altruism and helping others in need, resilience occurs.
+This is the pivotal outcome of a trauma, even one of catastrophic proportions.

 Working through the aftermath takes time.
 Movement, pain and emotional engagement is good.
 Experiences vary and will shift and change as each individual moves through their pain.

-When grief stays stuck, as it may for a while even in the least affected of the individuals, post-traumatic problematic stress responses surface which may or may not require intervention from a qualified professional.
+When grief stays stuck, as it may for a while even in the least affected of the individuals, post-traumatic problematic stress responses surface.
+These symptoms may or may not require intervention from a qualified professional.
 You can find a succinct description of symptoms at the US Department of Veterans Affairs.

-Trauma not only lives in our mind, it even more lives in our bodies.
+Trauma not only lives in our mind, it lives even more in our bodies.
 Trauma shows up in a multitude of ways, physical ailments, chronic and acute, notwithstanding.
-Adequate healing requires attention to our somatic pieces as well, whether it be via a somatic therapy, body therapy or Eye-Movement Desensitization Reprocessing (EMDR).
+Adequate healing requires attention to our somatic pieces as well.
+Treatment might include somatic therapy, body therapy or Eye-Movement Desensitization Reprocessing (EMDR).